A Coast to Coast Walk

 <<>>

-The project gained traction in 1971 and was completed by the summer of 1972.
-Wainwright’s creation was well received, and it was coming for the Pennine Way’s crown.
+Wainwright and Betty exchanged vows on 10 March 1970 and celebrated their honeymoon at the Viking Hotel in York, allowing Wainwright to begin fieldwork in the North York Moors.
+The project gained momentum throughout 1971 and reached completion by the summer of 1972.
+Wainwright’s creation was well received and was coming for the Pennine Way’s crown.

 <<>>